Check spelling in Keynote on Mac

 To show the next error, press Command-Semicolon.

-When your spelling is checked automatically, misspelled words are underlined in red, and suggested corrections are shown in blue under the word.
-If you don’t see autocorrect suggestions, make sure autocorrection is turned on.
+When your spelling is checked automatically, misspelled words are underlined in red and suggested corrections are shown in blue under the word.
+If you can’t see auto-correct suggestions, make sure auto-correction is turned on.

-Click Auto-Correction at the top of the preferences window, then select or deselect “Correct spelling automatically.”
+Click Auto-Correction at the top of the settings window, then select or deselect “Correct spelling automatically”.

 With autocorrection on, do any of the following: